Getting Married in Indonesia

 There is a support group for foreign women married to Indonesian men who are considering converting to Islam, called Sisters.

 For more information, Conversion to Islam: for expatriate men marrying Indonesian Muslim women.

 Registration of Indonesians Spouses Living Overseas

 Be advised that all Indonesians living overseas must register their presence with the nearest Indonesian consular office.
-The penalty if you do not do this within two years of your arrival, is almost-certain complications when you need to renew your passport, and ina worst case scenario can even entail loss of Indonesian citizenship.
+The penalty, if you do not do this within two years of your arrival, is almost-certain complications when you need to renew your passport, and ina worst case scenario can even entail loss of Indonesian citizenship.

 For more information on Indonesian citizenship issues.